ubranch/shotgun/design/architecture.md

 -   **Go Backend**: Relies primarily on the Go standard library.
 Wails is the main external dependency.
 -   **Vue Frontend**: Uses Vue 3, Vite, and Tailwind CSS.
 The UI components for the stepper, panels, and steps are custom built.
 -   This approach aims to keep the application maintainable and focused, leveraging Tailwind CSS for styling efficiency.

+## 7. Configuration Management and Custom Ignore Rules

+-   **Configuration Storage**: Application settings, including custom ignore rules, are stored in a JSON file (`settings.json`) within the user's standard configuration directory (e.g., `~/.config/shotgun-code/settings.json` on Linux, `%APPDATA%\Shotgun Code\Config\settings.json` on Windows).
+This is managed using the `github.com/adrg/xdg` library.
+-   **Default Custom Rules**: The `ignore.glob` file located at the root of the application's repository serves as the source for default custom ignore rules.
+These rules are embedded into the application binary at build time using Go's `embed` package.
+-   **Loading Rules**: On startup, the application attempts to load `settings.json`.
+    - If the file exists and contains valid `customIgnoreRules`, these are used.
+    - If the file doesn't exist, or if `customIgnoreRules` are empty/missing or invalid, the embedded default rules are used.
+The application will also attempt to create/update `settings.json` with these defaults (or the last valid loaded rules if applicable).
+-   **Editing Custom Rules**:
+    - A "gear" icon (⚙️) next to the "Use custom rules" checkbox in the `LeftSidebar` opens a modal.
+    - This modal allows users to view and edit the custom ignore rules in a textarea.
+The rules follow `.gitignore` pattern syntax.
+    - Saving these rules updates the `settings.json` file.
+The application then recompiles these rules for internal use.
+-   **Impact of Rule Changes**:
+    - Any modification to the custom ignore rules (via the modal and save) triggers a reload of the project file tree in the `LeftSidebar`.
+    - This ensures that the `IsCustomIgnored` status of files and folders is updated according to the new rules.
+    - Subsequently, if "Use custom rules" is active, the project context (Step 1 output) will also be regenerated to reflect these changes.
+-   **`ignore.glob` in Project Directory**: The `ignore.glob` file that might exist within a user's selected project directory is **no longer used** for the "Use custom rules" feature.
+This feature now exclusively relies on the application-level configuration described above.
+The `.gitignore` file in the project directory continues to be used for the "Use .gitignore rules" feature.